ClickHouse/ClickHouse/docs/en/sql-reference/data-types/data-types-binary-encoding.md

 # Data types binary encoding specification

+This specification describes the binary format that can be used for binary encoding and decoding of ClickHouse data types.
+This format is used in `Dynamic` column [binary serialization](dynamic.md#binary-output-format) and can be used in input/output formats [RowBinaryWithNamesAndTypes](../../interfaces/formats.md#rowbinarywithnamesandtypes) and [Native](../../interfaces/formats.md#native) under corresponding settings.

+The table below describes how each data type is represented in bunary format.
+Each data type encoding consist of 1 byte that indicates the type and some optional additional information.
+`var_uint` in the binary encoding means that the size is encoded using Variable-Length Quantity compression.

 | ClickHouse data type                                                                 | Binary encoding                                                                                                                                                                                                                                                                                                        |
 |--------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | `Nothing`                                                                            | `0x00`                                                                                                                                                                                                                                                                                                                 |